Skip to main content

 Language Services

-IDOR staff can assist LEP individuals in person with the help of an in-house interpreter or professional interpreter service.
+IDOR staff assist LEP individuals in person with the help of an in-house interpreter or professional interpreter service.
 When using a professional interpreter service, IDOR staff will coordinate three-way calls with IDOR staff, the taxpayer, and an interpreter.

 Written Translation

-IDOR can translate documents into languages other than English.
-Please note that requests for written translation may take two weeks or more to complete.
+Taxpayers may request IDOR to translate documents into languages other than English.
+Please note requests for written translation may take two weeks or more to complete.
+To request written translation assistance for documents, please email us at Rev.CommunicationsRequest@illinois.gov.

-On-Site Language Interpretation Services
+Other Interpretation Services

 To request an interpreter for an IDOR event, employment interview with IDOR, or other related occurrence, please complete and submit Form IDR-969, Interpreter Request.
 Requests should be made at least four weeks before the services are needed.